gmc-code/PC-Python/docs/python/comprehensions.rst

 .. py:function:: newlist = [expression for item in iterable if condition == True]

-    :paramstr expression: expression could be the item variable only (e.g. x) or any expression such as one that uses the item variable (e.g. x*x, x.upper()).
+    :param expression: the item variable only (e.g. x) or any expression such as one that uses the item variable (e.g. x*x, x.upper()).
-    :param item: item is a variable.
+    :param item:  variable.
-    :param iterable: iterable can be objects like strings, lists, dictionaries, range function and others.
+    :param iterable: iterable objects like strings, lists, dictionaries, range function and others.
-    :param condition: condition is any condition.
+    :param condition: any condition.

+| A list comprehension consists of brackets containing an expression followed by a for clause, then zero or more for or if clauses.
+| The result will be a new list resulting from evaluating the expression in the context of the for and if clauses which follow it.
+| e.g newlist = [2 * n for n in range(5) if n % 2 = 0]

 List Example
 -------------------